-Sam the Cooking Guy is an everyday guy – me (I have 14 Emmys… just thought I would drop that one in) – who has found a way to make cooking casually understandable.
+Sam the Cooking Guy is an everyday guy – me (I have 15 Emmys… just thought I would drop that one in) – who has found a way to make cooking casually understandable.
 With no fancy equipment and by speaking English instead of ‘chef-speak,’ I’m sort of the everyman of cooking.
-THE SAM LIVECAST show is shot right in my house – and I cook with my kids, dogs – just like we all do.
+I have two shows, the TV show SAM THE COOKING GUY airs on YUR VIEW with COX, and my online show, STCGO.
+Both are shot right in my house – and I cook with my kids, dogs – just like we all do.
 There’s no fois gras… no white truffle oil, no ‘Peruvian mountain-raised squab in sesame-lime-soy marinade stuffed with braised forest turnips and wild enoki mushrooms in a hand pressed plum and raspberry glaze’.
 I’m just a regular guy, using regular words showing how to cook easy, great food… Food that’s ‘big in taste and small in effort’.
 It’s a handful of ingredients and a few steps – that’s it.
 This is a cooking show “for the rest of us,” I like to say.

 I WAS NEARLY, THE TRAVELING GUY